clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 https://github.com/tailscale/tailscale/pull/8555
 7. Full support for ntrables in tailscaled including autodetetcion is sitll in progress, not on by default and not available for Kubetnetes scenarios.

-(from code inspection in the Tailscale repo)
+From doing some spelunking around the source in the Tailscale repo:

 1. The Tailscale Kubernetes operator code entrypoint lives in `operator.go`
 2. The operator's job is to create a Kubernetes statefulset for every service annotated with `type: LoadBalancer`, `loadBalancerClass: tailscale`